-II.2.15.4.7 Final Dissertation Submission
+II.2.15.9 Final Dissertation Submission

 Following a successful oral defense of the dissertation, the student will make any necessary corrections and submit a PDF of the corrected dissertation to the supervisor no later than three weeks prior to graduation.
-The supervisor will confirm that the document is satisfactory and then indicate supervisor approval by submitting the Dissertation Final Copy Approval Form to the ReDoc office along with the approved PDF of the dissertation, the signed Dissertation Dissertation Rubric Form, and Supervisor Dissertation Checklist no later than two weeks before graduation.
+The supervisor will confirm that the document is satisfactory and then indicate supervisor approval by submitting the Final Version of Dissertation Submission Form to the ReDoc office along with the approved PDF of the dissertation no later than two weeks before graduation.

-The ReDoc office will check formatting, insert a typed Dissertation Report Form, and return the PDF to the candidate with instructions for submitting it to ProQuest before graduation.
+The ReDoc office will check formatting, insert a typed Official Report of Dissertation Approval Form, and return the PDF to the candidate with instructions for submitting it to ProQuest before graduation.
 For details, students should consult the Graduation Checklist sheet on the PhD Program Materials page.